From the US, head north on Highway #20 toward the international border.

 Nelson boasts a vivid past of Victorian architecture, cultural histories and a vibrant art scene.
 These qualities are complemented by world-class outdoor adventure plus great dining, shopping and lodging options.

-- Ride the Streetcar #23 tramway at Lakeside Park & Prestige Resort.
+Ride the Streetcar #23 tramway from Lakeside Park & Prestige Resort alongside the lakefront.